AI Implementation Roadmap for Marketing Agencies (Step-by-Step Strategic Framework)

 - Implementation complexity

-Founder Insight: Start with use cases that deliver visible ROI within 3–6 months to build internal momentum.
+Founder Insight: Start with use cases that deliver visible ROI within 3-6 months to build internal momentum.
+For inspiration on high-impact areas, explore AI for Digital Marketing Agencies: Practical Use Cases and AI Workflow Automation Examples.

 Step 3: Build Your Data & Infrastructure Foundation